Guidelines for Precinct Structure Planning in Melbourne’s Greenfields 2020

 Have your Say

 We want your feedback on the updated Guidelines so they can better support you to prepare best practice PSPs.
 Your feedback will help us finalise an accurate and considered set of Guidelines.
+Click the Get Involved tab above for more information.

 The PSP Reform agenda